-My favorite way to destress with a little creativity is with an adult coloring book.
+My favorite way to destress with a bit of creativity is with an adult coloring book.
 My favorite show is Buffy the Vampire Slayer, and I have a coloring book dedicated to the series.
 When I need a boost, I pull that bad boy out along with some colored pencils and get to coloring!

 I don’t know the psychological reasons behind it, but there’s something about zoning out and letting your brain do the coloring/creating that’s insanely relaxing.
 Even just a thirty-minute session makes me feel better about my life.

-Identify Immediate Wants vs Long Term Wants
+Identify Immediate Wants vs. Long Term Wants

 Journaling is one of my favorite things.
-I love to write notes, to do lists, and everything else in the plethora of journals I keep.
+I love to write notes, to-do lists, and everything else in the plethora of journals I keep.
 But journaling can also improve your life.

 Get a separate bullet journal, and start writing about gratitude.
 Write down three things that you are thankful for every day.
-These can be big things, like a promotion, or small things, like the way your cat purrs while it’s in your lap, or the way the sun shines through the trees on your morning walk.
+These can be big things, like a promotion, or small things, like the way your cat purrs while it’s in your lap or the way the sun shines through the trees on your morning walk.

 When you start acknowledging all the positives in your life, your outlook on life will drastically improve.
-Journaling is a great way to take a step back and appreciate all the great things you do have.
+Journaling is a great way to take a step back and appreciate all the great things you have.
 It will increase your overall optimism and lead to a better life.

 Minimize the Junk Food

 But let’s be realistic.
 If you indulge in one candy bar a week, and it’s your tiny reward for getting through, you don’t have to cut it out.
-Small indulgences make life worth living, so don’t take away the one weekly treat that you allow yourself.
+Small indulgences make life worth living, so don’t take away the one weekly treat you allow yourself.

-How Else Can You Improve Your Life?
+How Else Can You Change Your Life?